 Specifies the weight of the server for the executor.
-This affects how frequently the Network Dispatcher sends requests to this particular port command.
+This affects how frequently the Network Dispatcher sends requests to this particular server server-state

-Valid Values: 0 to the value of max-weight specified on the add server-state
+Valid Values: 0 to the value of max-weight specified on the add port command.

 Default value: max-weight on port command